zdong1995/Algorithm-Patterns/src/algorithm/array/README.md

 Sort + Two Pointers, when sum is smaller than target, than for current left, the pair sum with right in range `(left, right]` will all be smaller than target.

 #### 2 Sum - Closest
+Sort + Two Pointers, maintain one global min difference, update result if the difference between sum and target is smaller.

 #### 2 Sum - Data Structure Design
 #### 2 Sum - Difference
 #### 3 Sum